 Yoghurt is a health food with plenty of health benefits.
-It provides good bacteria that help with digestion and immune system, along with many other nutrients.
+It provides good bacteria that helps with digestion and immune system, along with many other nutrients.
 However, with the amount of added sugar, flavouring and colouring that goes into most yoghurt you find in stores now, they may not be that healthy anymore.
-Yes, you still get your good bacteria, but what about a load of processed sugar you’re feeding your body which affects your insulin sensitivity that is crucial in preventing diseases?
+Yes, you still get your good bacteria, but what about the loads of processed sugar you’re feeding your body which affects your insulin sensitivity that is crucial in preventing diseases?

-Have you checked the ingredients that went into the yoghurt you consume daily?
+Have you checked the ingredients that goes into the yoghurt you consume daily?
 Taking an example of one I randomly pick up from the supermarket shelves:

 Ingredient list: Milk, Milk Solids, Cream, Live Cultures.

 It may be too tangy eaten on its own, but that’s where you can get creative with it.
 Add in your raw honey, or nut butter and you’ll have yourself a naturally flavoured yoghurt that’s delicious and nutritious.

 Handful of Blackberries & Sprinkle of Toasted Oats and Nuts.

 Mix yoghurt with raw honey.
 Add toppings and enjoy!